 Donald Ray Tate went into the arms of the Lord on April 24, 2019 .
 He was the second son of Rocial Vivion (R. V.) Tate and Margaret Burt Tate.
 Don was born August 27, 1934 in San Angelo, Texas.
 Don grew up in San Angelo and attended San Angelo Schools with his elder brother W. D. Tate and younger sister Wanda Lou Tate.
 Growing up Don and his brother did yard work or other odd jobs for the neighbors for spending money.
 As a teenager Don followed his older brother into movie theater work.
 He started out selling popcorn at the Roxy Theater.
 Later on Don ran the movie projector and often did this as a second job at the drive-ins.
 His father R. V. Tate was a long time cement contractor and R. V. often called on his sons to help with the cement work.
 Don was employed at Lone Star Gas for many years until he started his own business.
 Don studied for and obtained his Master Plumber License and owned Don Tate Plumbing until his retirement.

-To send flowers in memory of Donald Ray Tate, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Donald Ray Tate, please visit our Heartfelt Sympathies Store.

 Don married the love of his life Nelda Sue Bullock November 28, 1953 in San Angelo, Texas.
 To this marriage three daughters were born Donnell, Terrie, and Kathy.
 Don was Baptized at Immanuel Baptist Church as a young man.
 Don and Sue and daughters were members there, where they had many friends and those that remembered them.
 Sue passed away May 16, 1985, at the age of forty-eight.